-Endnotes:
+Footnotes:

 Unlike in your LRW memos, you are NOT putting citations directly into the text.
-All citations will appear at the end of your comment in an endnote section.
-There are three reasons you may use an endnote:
+All citations will appear at the bottom of each page of your note as a footnote.
+There are three reasons you may use an footnote:

-- 1. To provide a citation: Anytime you cite to an authority in the text, you must include an endnote with the technical citation.
+- 1. To provide a citation: Anytime you cite to an authority in the text, you must include a footnote with the technical citation.
 Be very cognizant of the Bluebook rules around citing to cases for the first time. - 2.
 To support a proposition: when you make a legal proposition, you must cite to a source to back it up.
 You may want to use Bluebook signals (Rule 1.2) or use a parenthetical to explain how the citation relates to the proposition.
 Use parentheticals only when they are appropriate. - 3.
-To make ancillary points: If you have a point to make that is either distracting if put in the text or it simply takes up too much room, consider making that point in an end note.
+To make ancillary points: If you have a point to make that is either distracting if put in the text or it simply takes up too much room, consider making that point in a footnote.

-REMEMBER: Endnotes MUST be technically correct.
+REMEMBER: Footnotes MUST be technically correct.
 A lot of our work as staff editors on our law reviews is to correct citations to conform with the Bluebook.
-Technical errors are distracting and will be reflected in your grade for the Comment.
+Technical errors are distracting and will be reflected in your grade for the Note.